Monthly Archives: November 2024

 Though, some of the modern Buddhists believe that mind transmigrates after life beyond death and some believe that conditions of Buddha consciousness get recreated repeatedly, most Buddhists adhere to the known facts of impermanence, no independent inner-Self, no permanent Self, and collective conditional arising of life forms without any supreme Creator.

 Buddhist does not believe in individual rebirth or after life because there is on inner self or soul independent of cause and conditions.
 However, Buddhists acknowledge recycling and recreation of collective.
 Individual is dispersed, recycled and recreated in the collective.
-Hence the Buddhists emphasize individual and collective liberation from the recycling and collective arising.
+Hence the Buddhists emphasize individual and collective liberation from the recycling and collective arising in order to escape the cycle of suffering.

 According to Buddhist philosophy of “Samutpada”, we are collectively reborn as part of nature and society or “Samsara” in a closed system of world.
 Hence Buddhism lays stress upon the importance of renunciation, wandering and living alone, “like a Rhino” in order to escape the stream of recycling and prevent rebirth as part of collective society in a closed system.